 We’d love for you to share it on social media.
 Sharing your article helps Highly Sensitive Refuge grow.
 Also, we hope you’ll be active in the comments, responding to readers’ questions or thoughts.

-Here are a few topics to consider; feel free to tweak or adjust.
-We accept posts not on these topics too.
+Here are some topics we’d love to see someone write.
+Feel free to tweak or adjust.
+(We accept posts not on these topics too!)

 Here are some more ideas to get you started:

-1. What’s one thing that people misunderstand about you?
+1. What’s one thing that people misunderstand about you as an HSP?

 Many HSPs feel out of place in a world that’s too loud and harsh, and they’re frequently misunderstood.
 Write a compassionate vindication that explains and defends an aspect of the HSP’s behavior.
 What is the misunderstanding, and how has it negatively affected your life?
 What do you wish others understood about you?
 How have you learned to embrace this characteristic — and can it actually be a strength?